PayamAnari/recipe-app-graphql/README.md

 - **User Authentication:** Users can sign up and log in to access and manage their recipes.
 - **Recipe Management:** Users can create new recipes, edit existing ones, and delete recipes they own.
+- **Rating System:** Recipes can be rated with thumbs up or thumbs down, providing feedback to the creators.